Tropical Storm Francine unleashes flooding rainfall and gusty winds as it drives into Louisiana - KESQ

 Hurricanes Laura and Ida were tragic examples of how human-caused climate change is making hurricanes more dangerous, and they made lasting impressions on the state and left its residents and infrastructure vulnerable to repeat damage and farther away from recovery.
 Years later, some residents are still waiting on financial relief, while others are in legal battles with insurance companies.

-Francine will be the 12th hurricane to hit Louisiana since Katrina 19 years ago in 2005.
+Francine was the 12th hurricane to hit Louisiana since Katrina 19 years ago in 2005.
 That is more hurricanes than any other state as seen in that same timespan.

 Louisiana officials tell residents to ‘hunker down’